-9 Unless, of course, Gino Arrighi copies the manuscript badly.
+10 Unless, of course, Gino Arrighi copies the manuscript badly.
 However, I doubt that Arrighi would first read parto as porto, then omit e poi parto 100 in più 5 che prima (or something similar), and finally also omit a diagram spoken of in the text.

-10 Florence, Ricc.
+11 Florence, Ricc.
 2252, see (Van Egmond, 1978, p.
 169).

-11 I use the manuscript Vatican, Chigi M.VIII.170, written in Venetian in c.
+12 I use the manuscript Vatican, Chigi M.VIII.170, written in Venetian in c.
 1395, checking with Van Egmond's personal transcription of a manuscript from 1429 actually held by Arizona State University Temple, for access to which I am grateful.
-In some of the details, the Arizona manuscript appears to be superior to the others, but at the level of overall structure the Chigi manuscript is demonstrably better - see [Høyrup 2007a: 169f].
+In some of the details, the Arizona manuscript appears to be superior to the others, but at the level of overall structure the Chigi manuscript is demonstrably better - see [Høyrup, 2007a: 169f].
 Considerations of consistency suggests it to be better also in its use of abbreviations and other quasi-symbolism, for which reason I build my presentation on this manuscript (crosschecking with the transcription of the Arizona-manuscript - differences on this account are minimal); for references I use the original foliation.

-Here we find a supplementary abbreviation, \widehat{m} for meno, "less".
-Dardi indeed uses abbreviations systematically: radice is always \mathbb{R} , meno ("less") is \widehat{m} , cosa is c, censo is ζ , censo is ζ , censo is ζ , censo is ζ , censo is unabridged, censo de censo (the fourth power) appears not as ζ , but as ζ de ζ (an expanded linguistic form which we may take as an indication that Dardi thinks in terms of abbreviation and nothing more).
+uses abbreviations systematically: radice is always \mathbb{R} , meno ("less") is \widehat{m} , cosa is c, censo is C, numero/numeri are $n\widetilde{uo}/n\widetilde{ui}$.
+Cubo is unabridged, censo de censo (the fourth power) appears not as C but as C de C (an expanded linguistic form which we may take as an indication that Dardi thinks in terms of abbreviation and nothing more).
 Roots of composite entities are written by a partially rhetorical expression, for instance (fol.
-9°) " \mathbb{R} de zonto $\frac{1}{4}$ $c\hat{o}$ \mathbb{R} de 12" (meaning
+9°) "R de zonto $\frac{1}{4}$ $c\hat{o}$ R de 12" (meaning

-$\sqrt{\frac{1}{4} + \sqrt{12}}$; zonto corresponds to Tuscan gionto, "joined"; that a root is "joined" means that it is taken of composite expression, mostly a binomial).
+$\sqrt{\frac{1}{4}\cos a + \sqrt{12}}$; zonto corresponds to Tuscan gionto, "joined"; that a root is "joined" means that it is taken of composite expression, mostly a binomial).